Gamal Nkrumah

-Gamal Gorkeh Nkrumah (born 1959) is a Ghanaian journalist, a Pan-Africanist and an editor of Al Ahram Weekly newspaper.
+Gamal Gorkeh Nkrumah (born 1958) is a Ghanaian journalist, a Pan-Africanist and an editor of Al Ahram Weekly newspaper.
 He is the eldest son of the first president of Ghana, Kwame Nkrumah, and his Egyptian wife Fathia Nkrumah.
+His sister is the Ghanaian politician Samia Nkrumah.

 Gamal Nkrumah received his doctorate in political science from the School of Oriental and African Studies in London.
-He initially worked as a political journalist at Al-Ahram Weekly in Cairo for over 15 years.
+He initially worked as a political journalist at Al-Ahram Weekly in Cairo for more than 15 years.
 Presently, he is editor of the international affairs section at the newspaper.